revoltchat/legal/Privacy Policy.md

 ### Contact Us

 Feel free to contact us if you have any questions regarding this Privacy Policy or any of the above statements.
-You may contact us as follows: [contact@revolt.chat](mailto:contact@revolt.chat)
+You may contact us by emailing [contact@revolt.chat](mailto:contact@revolt.chat).

 ### hCaptcha